pmijar/Word-Guess-Game/README.md

 Person deploying this code can do the following set up for the game in games.js file:

-*Allow maximum number of games by setting the variable MAX_GAMES.*<br>
+*Allow maximum number of games by setting the variable MAX_GAMES.*
 *Allow maximum number of gueses per game by setting the variable MAX_GUESSES.*

 e.g. <br>